GameCenter CX: Video games

 At the end of the sixth season, it was announced that there were plans to make a GameCenter CX video game.
-The game, entitled GameCenter CX: Arino's Challenge, is for the Nintendo DS and was produced in a collaborative effort by Fuji TV and Bandai Namco Games.
+The game, entitled GameCenter CX: Arino no Chōsenjō, was developed for the Nintendo DS as a collaborative effort between Fuji TV and Bandai Namco Games.
 During the seventh season, certain parts of the show featured the development process of the game.
 The game was released in Japan on November 15, 2007, and in North America by Xseed Games on February 10, 2009, under the title Retro Game Challenge.
-A second game, GameCenter CX: Arino's Challenge 2 was released in Japan on February 26, 2009.
+A second game, GameCenter CX: Arino no Chōsenjō 2, was released in Japan on February 26, 2009.
 Xseed Games has stated that US release of the game is unlikely, due to its predecessor's not catching enough attention from the North American gaming community.
-A third game, GameCenter CX: 3-Choume no Arino, was released in Japan on March 20, 2014, and is the first installment in the series to come to the Nintendo 3DS.
+A third game, GameCenter CX: 3-Chōme no Arino, was released in Japan on March 20, 2014, and was the first installment in the series to release on Nintendo 3DS.

 Arino appears as a Mystery Mushroom figure in Super Mario Maker, which is unlocked by clearing one of his Event Courses added to the game on November 4, 2015.

+A remaster of the first two games on Nintendo DS, named GameCenter CX: Arino no Chōsenjō 1+2 REPLAY for the Nintendo Switch was announced by Fuji TV and is set to be released only in Japan by February 22, 2024.
+Currently, no news of English localization from either Fuji TV or Bandai Namco has been announced.

+Books

+Several books of the show have been manufactured and released by Ohta Publishing from 2004 to 2011.
+These books cover secrets and interviews with the TV show's staff: